moisesbarrachina/Backend-Frontend-Template/README.md

 ## Upgrading later

-You can start now with the totally free version and later upgrade to BFT Pro
+You can start now with the totally free version of this WordPress Plugin Template and later upgrade to BFT Pro

 When you buy Backend Frontend Template Pro you will have two folders in the download, one folder has everything, a complete plugin, and the other folder only contains the new BFT Pro licensed files, so it will not replace any existing files